-Whatever your business, it's already doing business intelligence.
-I can say that with some confidence because every business today runs on applications and apps that generate data and provide at least some basic reporting.
-Alongside these applications, business executives and managers use spreadsheets not just as complex calculators, but also to shape and work with numbers and tables to get insights into business operations.
+Whatever your business, it's already doing some form of BI.
+I can say that with confidence because every business today runs on applications that generate data and provide at least some basic reporting.
+Alongside these applications, business executives and managers use spreadsheets not just as complex calculators, but also to shape and work with numbers and tables so they can get insights into business operations.

-Spreadsheets and reports?
-They are essential tactical tools, but not strategic.
+But that isn't full-blown business intelligence.
+Those spreadsheets and reports?
+They're essential tactical tools, but not strategic.
 That is to say, you choose them to do a job, but they're unlikely to help you gain a competitive advantage over business rivals.
-Reports today are commodity applications that aren't integral to an organization's vision of where it wants to go and how it wants to operate.
+Reports today are commodity applications that aren't integral to an organization's vision of where it wants to go and how it wants to operate to achieve those business goals.
 They're just tools.

 Benefits of a BI strategy